CMSC-23500-Winter2023/crusty-page/README.md

 Each of these macros accept format strings similarly to println!.
 ```

 The logging level is set by an environmental variable, `RUST_LOG`.
-The easiest way to set the level is when running a cargo command you set the logging level in the same command.
+The easiest way to set the level is: when running a cargo command, set the logging level in the same command.
 EG : `RUST_LOG=debug cargo run --bin server`.
-However, when running unit tests the logging/output is suppressed and the logger is not initialized.
+When running unit tests the logging/output is suppressed by default and the logger is not initialized.
 So if you want to use logging for a test you must:
 - Make sure the test in question calls `init()` which is defined in `common::testutils` that initializes the logger.
 It can safely be called multiple times.
 - Tell cargo to not capture the output.
 For example, setting the level to DEBUG: `RUST_LOG=debug cargo test -- --nocapture [opt_test_name]`  **note the -- before --nocapture**